Estimated Date of Birth:

 Cattle Dog Mix

-I am coming up on 7 months in rescue and have made progress in the right direction, however, I need my adopter to understand I will need continuous training.
+Hi, I'm Valora!
+I arrived to rescue without ever having human care and was feral-like, so very fearful.
+I have made progress in the right direction, however, I need my adopter to understand I will need continuous training.
 I will have an adjustment period in my new home as I will be petrified at first.
 I need a 6 ft fence and a playful dog to help me through my adjustment period.
 I will need time to adapt to a house for about 2-3 weeks so trust can be gained and a routine before you let me outside in a fenced yard.
 Yes, you read correctly, I can not be let outside for the first couple WEEKS and I will use potty pads inside.
 If there is no bond, you will not get me back inside and I will continue to run from you.
 I also should never be left unsupervised outside.
 Ever.

 With my human foster, she has taught me what human touch feels like, commands like sit, kennel, and I have been working on shake.
 I am no where near being a "normal" dog.
 I still fear when foreign objects come in my direction and I retreat from things such as a slip lead, a collar, brush, and even two hands.
 Leashed walks, dog boarding facility, and strangers petting me may never happen.